Ecofascism: Finland

 The neo-fascist Blue-and-Black Movement includes ecofascist policy goals, stating that they aim to protect the nature and biodiversity of Finland, and to live in harmony with nature, ending ritual slaughter, fur-farming and animal testing.
-According to the Finnish Broadcasting Company, the Movement can be described as ecofascist, and the group draws considerable support from traditional Green League voters.
+According to the Finnish Broadcasting Company, the Movement can be described as ecofascist, and one member of the Movement assessed that some young green voters support the existence of the Movement as they are happy that there is an environmentalist option that is also on the political right.

-Finnish ecofascist and the author of the book "National Socialism - Ideology of Nature Conservation", Werner Toivonen, has been a featured speaker at significant Finnish extreme right events, including the 612 march and the "Awakening" conference.
+Finnish ecofascist and the author of the book "National Socialism - Ideology of Nature Conservation", Werner Toivonen, has been a featured speaker at significant Finnish extreme right events, including the Suomi Herää (Finland Awakens) march and the "Awakening" conference.

 France

 Nouvelle Droite movement

 The European Nouvelle Droite movement, developed by Alain de Benoist and other individuals involved with the GRECE think tank, have also combined various left-wing ideas, including green politics, with right-wing ideas such as European ethnonationalism.
 Various other far-right figures have taken the lead from de Benoist, providing an appeal to nature in their politics, including: Guillaume Faye, Renaud Camus, and Hervé Juvin.